Last updated: May 3, 2026

 Reality checks that save people trouble

 - Old webpages can mislead you.
-Some local pages and old PDFs still quote the old Over 65 deduction rules, including property-value caps.
-The June 12, 2025 DLGF memo changed key rules for 2026 bills.
+Some local pages and old PDFs still quote the old Over 65 deduction rules, old income limits, or a property-value cap.
+The 2025 law changed key rules for 2026 bills.

 - Turning 65 does not make the senior credits automatic.
 Many older homeowners already receive the 1% cap and think that means all senior relief is in place.
 It does not.